rwdroge/pug2024OTEL/README.md

 We will start this workshop by collecting Metrics in the OpenTelemetry standard for both a PASOE instance and a RDBMS instance.
 As mentioned earlier during the presentation, we can use an OpenEdge Command Center Agent to do this for us.
-We don't need an OpenEdge Command Center Server installation for this to work, but we have configured one for you nonetheless.
+We don't need an OpenEdge Command Center Server installation for this to work, but you can install it nonetheless.

 The OpenEdge Command Center Agent can be installed using a silent or interactive installer, but it can also be deployed using a set of configuration files (i.e. ideal for Docker deployments).
 Today we will use the 'normal' Windows installation method.
 We've already downloaded the latest version from ESD for you and put that into the binaries folder.